Jen Basford: Making a Career Change Worthwhile

 How many of you know a photographer who got into the business as a career change?
 Chances are, we all know someone like that (and it might even be yourself!).
 It doesn't matter where you come from; what matters is where you go with your photography in the end.
 Does it remain a hobby, does it take over your life, or can you balance it as a career you love?

-Jen Basford of 3 girls photography in Edmond, Okla., went through a successful career change herself, and she knows the importance of getting your photography business established the right way (for you).
+Jen Basford of 3 girls photography in Edmond, OK, went through a successful career change herself, and she knows the importance of getting your photography business established the right way (for you).

 Making the Change

 Jen had no photographic aspirations in school—she wanted to be an astronaut!
 That lasted about two weeks into her college career, though, which was how long it took to get her major changed.
 She ended up earning an MBA and working for Accenture.
 After several moves and her second daughter's birth, Jen's interest in photography was born.

 "I didn't have any intentions of making a business out of photography, but I did want to learn how to do things right," she admits.
 Her MBA experience led her to study photography through courses and workshops…and to join PPA in 2005, way before she went into business as a photographer.

 "I knew through business school that belonging to professional organizations was important in whatever profession you chose," Jen explains.
 "So, I searched out national photography associations and immediately joined PPA as a student."

 It was only when she felt her skills were ready that she started her photography business, which now specializes in seniors, tweens and commercial fashion photography.
 Here again, her business experience came into play as she focused on establishing her business name, incorporating her business, applying for a sales tax permit and creating a business plan.

 This kind of a photographic start might seem slow at first, but it's the strong, steady pace that can carry you successfully through the race (passing those who start fast but falter early).
 And it was this smart approach that also led Jen to PPA Business Consulting, which provides business and financial consulting to studios.